|James MacArthur and Peter Finch in Kidnapped|

 The casting is a little hit and miss.
 Finch is fine as the rugged outlaw highlander Alan Breck Stewart and James MacArthur is adequate in the less interesting role of David Balfour.
 MacArthur was cast because he was under contract to Disney, but Scottish accents are something that American actors should never be asked to attempt.
 John Laurie, however, is perfect in a classic John Laurie role, as a suspicious and miserly Scotsman.
 The ship's captain is played by Bernard Lee in an atypical part, complete with beard, bushy eyebrows and vaguely Scottish accent.
 Later in the film we get Finlay Currie as a clan chief, Miles Malleson as a lawyer and, unexpectedly, Peter O'Toole in one of his first film roles, in a curious scene where he and Finch engage in a pipe-off to see which is the best bagpiper.

 Several of the actors were regulars in adaptations of this story.
-John Laurie had played the same role of Ebenezer in the 1956 BBC series of Kidnapped, and Duncan Macrae, who plays the highlander on the beach, also played the Ebenezer role in the 1963 TV series.
+John Laurie had played the same role of Ebenezer in the 1956 BBC series of Kidnapped, and Duncan Macrae, who plays the highlander on the beach, also played the Ebenezer role in a 1963 TV series.
 Eileen Way, as one of the film's only female characters, also appeared in the 1963 version.
 The director of photography, Paul Beeson, who worked on several other Disney features, was the cinematographer on this film and the 1971 version of Kidnapped, starring Michael Caine.

 The story of Kidnapped has been told many times in film and TV over the years, and not always all that well.
 The 1960 film is one of the better versions and is surprisingly un-Disneyfied.
 While not a great film, it's a serviceable and relatively faithful adaptation of the novel and is one of the better Disney live-action films of its time.